Our organisational objectives:

 We know that successful community regeneration requires more than developing and managing homes, it needs a commitment to help people become more socially and economically active.

-Last year our employment related programmes helped more than 360 people into paid work and 239 people into learning or training programmes.
-We provided more than £1m of direct financial support to the voluntary sector; spent £24 million with local suppliers; supported 88 charities, voluntary, community and social enterprise organisations; and supported 59 community groups or tenant and resident associations.
+Last year our employment related programmes helped 317 people into paid work and 244 people into learning or training programmes.
+We provided £1.95m of direct financial support to voluntary community and social enterprise partners within Bolton; and supported 83 community groups or tenant and resident associations.

-At any one time we provide housing and personal support to 650 people who are vulnerable and 80 victims of domestic abuse.
+At any one time we provide housing and personal support to over 600 people who are vulnerable and 60 survivors of domestic abuse and violence.

 We support community interest groups and run projects to develop people’s skills, health and confidence.
 And our staff make a difference in the neighbourhoods we serve by volunteering and donating to charitable causes.